 What to Bring to the Test Center

-There are no scheduled breaks during the examination, but Candidates may take a break as needed to use the restroom or to retrieve a snack from their locker at any time.
-If you bring a snack, it must be eaten in the lobby outside the testing room.
+There are no scheduled breaks during the examination, but Candidates may take a break as needed to use the restroom.
+No one is allowed to access personal belongings in the locker at any time.
+Food/snacks are not permitted.
 The clock on the examination will continue to run during an unscheduled break.
 Candidates are NOT permitted to leave the building during an unscheduled break.
 It is prohibited to consult notes, study materials or access electronic devices during a break or at any other time once the examination has begun.
 Candidates will be required to sign in and out of the testing room and may be asked to provide photo ID upon re-entry.
-Violation of testing policies and will result in disciplinary action according to APCA Compliance policies and procedures.
+Violation of testing policies will result in disciplinary action according to APCA Compliance policies and procedures.

 Issues During Your Examination